charliehoward/BRM-Installer/README.md

 If run on Windows 10 it disables Windows 10 hibernation mode, changes the default Explorer page to "This PC" and sets the default taskbar.

+# Update 3.1.3.0

+Added 120 second timer to the question that selects mode 1 if left.

 # Update 3.1.2.1

 Fixed formatting issues.